Av26qcDL/webflyx/quotes/starwars.md

-# Temporary change for merge
+# K: Temporary change for merge
 * "May the Force be with you"
 * "I find your lack of faith disturbing"
 * "I am your father"